truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Schema" drop-down menu has been added to :menuselection:`Directory Service --> LDAP`.

+* The "Kerberos Settings" tab as been added to :ref:`Directory Service`.

 * The "Periodic Snapshot Task" drop-down menu has been added to :menuselection:`Sharing --> Windows (CIFS) --> Add Windows (CIFS) Share`.

 * The "Pool Available Size Threshold" field has been renamed to "Pool Available Space Threshold" in